samuk190/localbase/README.md

 # Localbase <!-- omit in toc -->

 A Firebase-Style Database ...
-Offline!
+Offline! originally made by dannyconnell and maintaned by Samuk190

 Localbase gives you an offline database with the simplicity & power of Firebase, all stored in the user's browser (in an IndexedDB database).